-IUCN has been involved in the World Heritage Convention from the onset
+IUCN has been involved in the World Heritage Convention from the start

 IUCN’s World Heritage Programme implements initiatives to enhance the role of the World Heritage Convention in protecting the planet’s biodiversity, and to promote effective use of its mechanisms to strengthen the conservation and management of natural World Heritage sites.